-However, these solutions do not readily generalize to systems based on AI algorithms, due to properties such as: \begin{enumerate*}[label=(\arabic*)] \item learning abilities; \item black-box nature; \item impact on many stakeholders (even those not using the systems themselves); and \item autonomous decision-making capabilities. \end{enumerate*} First, AI agents can demonstrate novel behavior through learning from historical data and continuous learning via interactions with the world and other agents.
+\end{enumerate*} First, AI agents can demonstrate novel behavior through learning from historical data and continuous learning via interactions with the world and other agents.
 Because the world we are concerned with is an open system with respect to the the agents’ perceptions and actions, the behavior of human-AI systems cannot be predicted with precision over time \cite{johnson_abrupt_2013,rahwan_machine_2019}.
 Second, the agent’s decision-making process may be difficult to explain and predict, even for its programmer \cite{europeanparliamentaryresearchserviceeprs_ethics_2020}, complicating responsibility attribution for its consequences.
 Third, as AI agents may interact with multiple users, which have different levels of expertise, different preferences, and understanding, responsibility can become a diffuse concept for which no one feels morally engaged.
-This may be further exacerbated when AI agent’s autonomous capabilities are overestimated by those interacting with it.
+This may be further exacerbated when AI agent’s autonomous features are overestimated by those interacting with it.
 As the system's design process may overlap with implementation and use \cite{giaccardi_technology_2020}, interactions may end up including humans who did not choose to be involved in its use, as in the case of sidewalk pedestrians interacting with automated vehicles.
-Fourth, as systems based on AI with increasing autonomous decision-making capabilities operate with reduced or even no meaningful supervision, undesirable impacts might be perceived only in hindsight.
-Learning abilities, opacity, interaction with many stakeholders, and autonomous capabilities are just four of the prominent issues, which emerge as algorithms interact with social environments.
+Fourth, as systems based on AI with increasing autonomous decision-making features operate with reduced or even no meaningful supervision, undesirable impacts might be perceived only in hindsight.
+Learning abilities, opacity, interaction with many stakeholders, and autonomous or semi-autonomous features are just four of the prominent issues, which emerge as algorithms interact with social environments.